 One of the most important elements of that course is you, naturally, so take the time to introduce yourself and your investment in the material at hand.
 Why do you think this class is important?
 Be yourself, so students can get a sense of who they’ll be working with.

 The other members of the classroom community are the students.
 If at all possible, start learning their names right away.
-If you have a hard time memorizing names, try taking photos and labeling them.
-Some schools, Georgetown among them, make photo rosters available—Georgetown does it through Canvas—to allow you to start matching names with faces.
+If you have a hard time memorizing names, Georgetown makes photo rosters available through Canvas to allow you to start matching names with faces.
 You may want to help students get to know each other, as well.
 If the class is small, you could ask them to introduce themselves briefly—or have them talk in small groups first and then introduce one another to the larger class.
 Some instructors ask students to sit in the same seats for the first few weeks to make it easier for everyone to get names down.

 Many teachers use icebreaker exercises to help everyone in the room get to know one another.
 These can be as simple as having people introduce themselves to their neighbors, sharing basic information (e.g., year in school, where they’re from, academic major, etc.), course-relevant information (e.g., why they’re taking the class, how this course connects to other ones they’ve taken, what they’re most excited/nervous about, etc.), or less typical information (e.g., students’ unusual skills, the furthest place from DC they’ve ever been, a common food they’ve never tried, etc.).
 Icebreakers can also be more complex, taking the form of games and activities that build relationships (e.g., “two truths and a lie”), help students reflect on the learning process (e.g., What’s the best academic experience you ever had, and what did you, the teacher, and your fellow students do to make that happen?), or engage in the course material (e.g., working together to solve a relevant thought problem).
 You can find lots of specific ideas for icebreakers at the Ohio State University’s Teaching & Learning Resource Center, Cengage, or Icebreakerideas.com, but the main point is to find something that will help you get the class moving in the direction you want it to go.